abhayagiri/abundant-exalted-immeasurable/manuscripts/markdown/chapter10.md

 In the scriptures, there is a very lovely exchange between King Pasenadi and Queen Mallikā.
-He was the king of Kosala, in which is Sāvatthi, where the Buddha spent the majority of his Rains residences in Jeta's Grove and elsewhere in the region.
+He was the king of Kosala, in which is Sāvatthi, where the Buddha spent the majority of his Rains residences in Jeta’s Grove and elsewhere in the region.
 So he was very familiar with King Pasenadi.
 Queen Mallikā was a devout Buddhist and had a solid practice.
 King Pasenadi had tremendous faith in the Buddha, but there is never any